 The Day of the LORD was a prophesied time when God would come to earth, first in judgment, and then to set things strait again.
 The phrase “Day of the LORD” spoke both of a specific day, and also of a time period.
 It was foreshadowed in history many times, when God would visit the earth in judgment.
 But like many events of prophecy, there have been many cycles of foreshadowing and partial fulfillments before the final epic event of time occurs.
 (See the post ‘Time Gap in Daniel’s Prophecy’ for an explanation of the cyclical and repeated nature of prophetic fulfillment).

-The Rapture Before the Day of the LORD
+The Rapture On or Just Before the Day of the LORD

 If the imposter’s letter were true, this would mean that they had missed the Rapture and were suffering God’s wrath!
 So Paul began to set the timeline strait in 2 Thessalonians 2:1-2 clearly stating that the Rapture rescue will occur directly preceding, or simultaneous, to judgment falling on the Day of the LORD.
 In this chapter, Paul described the Rapture as a 2 Part event at the onset of the Day of the LORD.